5 Best Music Tag Editors for Windows and Mac in 2025

 ✔ Manual tagging

-A summary of the features in the top music taggers:
+A summary of the features of the top music taggers:

 Features Music Tag MP3Tag MusicBrainz Picard TagScanner MediaMonkey